James Wilson Morrice: Gallery

 Morrice's paintings before the turn of the century are thinly painted and inspired by Whistler, both in sentiment and in treatment of colour.
 Just prior to World War I he began to paint, in a thicker style, winter Canadian scenes influenced by the Impressionists and particularly by Maurice Cullen, whom he met in 1897.
+In 1905, he would have seen Fauvist paintings in the Salon d'Automne and been influenced by their pure, bright hues.
 Some of his works during his Caribbean period are considered his best and are painted in a loose style influenced by Post-Impressionism and suggest artists such as Matisse.

 He is noted for his sense of observation and ability to distill the essence of what he saw in his work, often in "pochades", little sketches.
+Morrice's images of café culture, or other public gatherings, including seasonal "fêtes," regatta or circus scenes, remain unique in Canadian art", as one curator writes.
 "The artist with the delicate eye", Matisse called him in 1925.